s1090263/ProgettoTiseniGiri/README.md

   Ex. { "1" : ["Hashtag","stringSearch","cusancona"]} returns all the tweet with hashtag text "cusancona"
   Ex. { "1" : ["User","stringSearch","Emanuele Frontoni"]} returns all the tweet posted by Emanuele Frontoni on that official page

 The field Time refers also to a string object, namely the parameter created_at of tweet object, which indicates when the tweet was posted on the page.
 So in order to realise a filter on this particular field we must convert the string into a Date object in Java.
-Then using some method of the class Date whe can implements four different filters similar to numerical filters for the name, but with a lot a difference in term of parametrs and implementation:
+Then using some method of the class Date whe can implements four different filters similar to numerical filters for the name, but with a lot a difference in term of parameters and implementation.
+The dates which the user will gives in input in the JSON body must be written as string in the correct format which is the twitter's date format ( Ex.
+"Tue Jul 14 14:00:00 +0000 2020, where +0000 indicates time zone).
+Methods are the following

-- greater
+- greater, which returns all the tweets posted after the date given as input from the user
+  Ex. { "1" : ["Time", "greater", "Tue Jul 14 10:30:00 +0000 2020"]}
+- lower, which returns all the tweets posted before the date given as input from the user
+  Ex. { "1" : ["Time", "lower", "Mon Jul 13 12:30:00 +0000 2020"]}
+- equal, which returns all the tweets posted in the same date given as input from the user
+  Ex. { "1" : ["Time", "equal", "Sun Jul 12 20:40:00 +0000 2020"]}
+- between, which returns all the tweets posted after the first date given as input from the user and before the second
+  Ex. { "1" : ["Time", "between", "Tue Jul 14 10:30:00 +0000 2020","Mon Jul 13 12:30:00 +0000 2020"]}